CSC 8490: Database Systems and File Management

 Also due with this phase: the role of each group member.
 Include this information:

 Describe the ingredients of the enterprise.
-The scope should be somewhere in the middle: not a killer situation, but at least as complex as the "COMPANY" example in our text.
+The scope should be somewhere in the middle: not a killer situation (many inital ideas are too complex for a term project), but at least as complex as the "COMPANY" example in our text.
 The resulting ER (see the next phase) should have relationships that represent varied cardinality and participation constraints.

 Phase 03) ER model

-The deliverable here is the diagram.
+The deliverable here is the diagram (in standard, or "Chen," notation).
 Indicate keys and classify relationships in the usual ways.
 Include, too, some narrative describing any additional assumptions you've made and any information which the ER diagram may not be rich enough to convey.
 Like the previous phase, the more care you take here, the fewer revisions necessary later.
+And again, the ER should have relationships that represent varied cardinalities and participation constraints.

 Phase 04) RDB schema diagram

 Convert your ER model algorithmically to a relational database schema.
 Submit this schema (with key and referential integrity constraints indicated in the usual way).
-Include the most recent version of your ERD (Phase 03).
+Note: this isn't actually to be implemented - it's just on "paper."

 Phase 05) Schema implementation

-Oracle and MySQL are available for you at Villanova.
+Oracle (and most likely MySQL as well) is available for you on the departmental UNIX cluster.
+Both of those DBMS's are also available from the vendors for download to your laptop or PC.
 Get well enough acquainted with at least one of them so that you can choose one as the DBMS for implementing your team project.
 See the links near the bottom of this web page as a start.
-I am recommending Oracle to you because of better departmental support (Sunil should be able to field or your questions), but if you're sure you prefer MySQL, I'll permit it.
+Oracle has better departmental support (the TA should be able to field your questions), but if you're sure you prefer to take your chances with MySQL, I'll permit it.
 Report on your choice and reasons, and explain how all team members will have access to this common database.
-If you're in Oracle on csdb, for example, you shouldn't be using the common "SCOTT" account.
-The tables should be in one of the team member's accounts, with the appropriate GRANT commands allowing the teammates to access them.
-Set up your database schema on this software, hand in the SQL scripts and/or screen shots to illustrate the schema implementation, and explain where and how referential integrity constraints have been incorporated.
+If you're in Oracle on csdb2, for example, you shouldn't be using the common "SCOTT" account.
+The tables should be in one of the team member's accounts, with the appropriate GRANT commands allowing the teammates to access them, as well as the TA (username DBTA) and me (GOELMAN, for Oracle).
+Set up your database schema on this software, submit the SQL scripts and screen shots to illustrate the schema implementation, and explain where and how referential integrity constraints have been incorporated.

 By this point, you should have been successful in logging into your UNIX account, and your Oracle one as well.
-Send an email message from your departmental UNIX account to the TA.
-This will account for two points on phase 08, since it's an "individual" submission (but it's due now).
+It's not necessary to send any email message to show me that you've made it to csdb2, but I will check the system log.
+If it shows that you have indeed logged into csdb2, this will account for two of the nine points on phase 08, since it's an "individual" submission (but this part is due now).

 Phase 06) Database instance